-Organizational Leadership minor
+Organizational Leadership Minor

+The trans-disciplinary Organizational Leadership Minor complements any major; providing students with the opportunity to enhance the "soft skills" most sought after by employers.
 Soft skills include things like effective communicating, critical thinking, complex problem solving, ethical judgment, leadership, teamwork, and intercultural skills.
-Such skills are needed in every type of industry and organization; so if you wonder “will I really use this?” the answer is “yes, you will!”
+Such skills are needed in every type of industry and organization.

 A recent survey of 318 organizations showed that nearly all of the employers believed that certain soft skills were more critical to career success than a student's major area of study.
 Additionally, Forbes magazine identified critical thinking, complex problem solving, active listening, and judgment and decision-making as the most in-demand skill-sets for the top jobs of 2013.
-So, yes.
-These skills are really important!

-Psychological Sciences (503) 838-8344 | or e-mail: email@example.com
+Behavioral Sciences Division 503-838-8344 | or e-mail: email@example.com